mindovermiles262/mastermind/README.md

 ##Use
 To use this program, download `mastermind.rb` file, then run in terminal via `ruby mastermind.rb`

+Alternativly, an online version can be found [here](https://repl.it/GBDh/0)

 ##Development Languages
 * Ruby v2.3